kenlowrie/smd/docs/section/nsvar-doc.md

 With simple markdown, you are providing the values directly, and possibly adding the inline markdown elements to it for decoration.

-Next up, let's take a look at referencing values stored in attributes within the same variable.
+Attributes can also reference values stored in other attributes within the same variable.
 This can be done using either square brackets **[E.lb][sp][E.rb]** or curly brackets **[E.lcb2][sp][E.rcb2]**.
-Before looking at the examples, though, let's get aquainted with the semantic differences between the two variations.
+Before looking at the examples, though, let's get acquainted with the semantic differences between the two variations.

 Anytime you use square brackets during the declaration of new variables and/or attributes, they will be evaluated at the time the variable declaration is parsed.
 Curly braces, on the on the other hand, are not evaluated until the attribute value is referenced later in the document.
-This is a very important distinction, because sometimes, you want some parts of your declaration to evaluate during the parsing stage, and other times, you need them to evaluate later, when a given attibute is being referenced.
+This is a very important distinction, because sometimes, you want some parts of your declaration to evaluate during the parsing stage, and other times, you need them to evaluate later, when a given attribute is actually being referenced.

 @var prefix="[smdvar.il] var1=\"\"" encoded="[b]**[E.lb]var1.attr1[E.rb]=**" value="[!var1.attr2!]"